-DR/BDR Election Process

-- Election process starts if no DR/BDR listed in the hello packets during the init state (i. e. when two routers begin to establish an adjacency) - Note: if already one DR/BDR chosen, any new router in the LAN would not change anything! - Therefore, the power-on order of routers is critical !!! - Always configure loopback interface in order to "name" your routers - Loopback interface never goes down - Ensures stability

-- Simple to manage
+DR/BDR Election Proc ess two routers begin to est - Note: if already one DR/BD y the init state (i. e. when a blish an adjacency) R chosen, any new router in the LAN would not change - Therefore, the power-on or Always configure loopb "name" your routers Loopback interface never g Ensures stability joes down Simple to manage Simple to manage ng, v6.2 194